Raj-Kamal-CSE-IITD/A-HyperCut/README.md

 ![image](https://github.com/user-attachments/assets/300457f7-0533-4932-bd1d-3536013b2379)

 # Names of output *.txt files in the folder /A-HyperCut/HyperGraphClustering/results/
-The file *alpha_dbpedia-recordlabel_LCC.txt* corresponds to the Figure 3 (a), and the file *alpha_dbpedia-genre_LCC.txt* corresponds to the Figure 3 (b).
-These figures plot the conductance vs the parameter alpha.
-The Figure 2 (a) compares the four methods on the dataset *graphprod_LCC*.
-Since there are four curves in this subfigure, so there are four .txt files in the folder /A-HyperCut/HypergraphClustering/results.
-Each of these four files corresponds to results produced by execution of one of the four methods on the dataset *graphprod_LCC*.
-These four files are

 *Clique_graphprod_LCC.txt* contains execution results of baseline CLIQUE on the dataset *graphprod_LCC*.
 *Star_graphprod_LCC.txt* contains execution results of baseline STAR on the dataset *graphprod_LCC*.